realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ### Recursive rules

-Unlike many other lexer generators, `ocamllex` allows the definition of multiple lexers in the same file, and the definitions can be recursive.
+Unlike many other lexer generators, <command>ocamllex</command> allows the definition of multiple lexers in the same file, and the definitions can be recursive.
 In this case, we use recursion to match string literals using the following rule definition.